Sunday, November 1, 2015

 Spring Grove (#18 - Rated 8.5 out of 12)

-The website states Spring Grove started making soda in 1895.
-It was started by G.G.
-Risty, who they say was a Pharmacist who developed soda for his store.
-Some say he was just an entrepreneur with a great idea.
-Either way, it was a long time ago.
-The website states that the formula for Spring Grove Pop has remained basically the same since the business was founded.
-However, this can’t be true as they use HFCS now, which was first marketed in the 1970s.
+The website asserts that Spring Grove commenced soda production in 1895.
+The founder, G.G.
+Risty, was a pharmacist who allegedly developed soda for his store.
+Alternatively, he may have been an entrepreneur with a brilliant concept.
+Regardless, it was a considerable time ago.
+The website claims that the formula for Spring Grove Pop has remained essentially unchanged since the business’s inception.
+However, this cannot be accurate as they now use HFCS, which was first marketed in the 1970s.

-They say the soda was bottled in returnable glass bottles in the early years.
-But by 1980, most sodas were bottled in plastic and aluminum cans, so people were not accustomed to returning the returnable bottles.
-Therefore, there was an acute returnable bottle shortage.
-Since returnable bottles were cost-prohibitive to purchase new, the owners then purchased the necessary equipment to bottle in non-returnable glass bottles.
-It is the same equipment that is still used today.
+Initially, the soda was bottled in returnable glass bottles.
+However, by 1980, most sodas were bottled in plastic and aluminum cans, leading to a shortage of returnable bottles.
+Consequently, the owners, unable to purchase new returnable bottles due to their high cost, acquired the necessary equipment to bottle in non-returnable glass bottles.
+This equipment remains in use today.

 Nutrition (from the 12 oz bottle)